Edward H. Hobson: Civil War

 Finally receiving his commission as brigadier general, he was placed in charge of Union troops in his home state of Kentucky and ordered to watch the movements of Confederate Brig.
 Gen. John Hunt Morgan.
-In July 1863 during Morgan's Raid, Hobson with three brigades pursued Morgan through Kentucky, Indiana, and Ohio.
+In July 1863, during Morgan's Raid, Hobson with three brigades pursued Morgan through Kentucky, Indiana, and Ohio.
 He inflicted a severe defeat upon the raiders at the Battle of Buffington Island, where he captured most of Morgan's men.
 He was then appointed to the command of General Ambrose Burnside's cavalry corps, but owing to impaired health, he was unable to serve in that role.
 Hobson again commanded troops in repelling Confederate raids at Lexington, Kentucky, later in the war.
-Ironically, Hobson and about 750 men of the 171st Ohio Infantry were captured by Morgan in June 1864 near Cynthiana, Kentucky.
+Ironically, Hobson and about 750 men of the 171st Ohio Infantry were captured by Morgan in June 1864, near Cynthiana, Kentucky.
 He was able to negotiate his release.
 He commanded a brigade of Kentucky mounted infantry and cavalry at the Battle of Saltville in October.
 He mustered out of the service on August 24, 1865.

 After the war, he became a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

 Postbellum activities

 Hobson returned home and engaged in business.
 He joined the Radical Republicans and unsuccessfully ran for clerk of the state Court of Appeals, a bitterly divisive campaign that foreshadowed the following year's elections for Kentucky's governor and congressional seats.
 His support of the controversial Thirteenth and Fourteenth Amendments cost him the election.
 Hobson was a candidate for the U.S. House of Representatives from Kentucky's 4th District in 1872, but again was defeated.
 He was a delegate to the Republican National Convention in 1880, serving as a vice-president of the convention, and was a strong supporter of Ulysses S. Grant's candidacy.
 President Grant rewarded Hobson by appointing him the district collector of internal revenue.

 In 1887, he became president of the Southern Division of the Chesapeake and Ohio Railway.
-He became very active in the Grand Army of the Republic.
+He became engrossed in the Grand Army of the Republic.
 He died in Cleveland, Ohio on September 14, 1901.
 He was buried in the family graveyard in Greensburg, Kentucky.

 Hobson's Federal style brick home in Greensburg (built by his father in 1823) is listed on the National Register of Historic Places.
 As of 2010, it was fully restored by its current owner Erna Hay.